canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Now, at this point, we've deployed MLflow and Kubeflow and we've related them via the resource dispatcher.
 But that doesn't mean our system is ready yet: Juju will need to download charm data from CharmHub and the charms themselves will take some time to initialise.

 So, how do you know when all the charms are ready, then?
 You can do this using the ``juju status`` command.
-First, let’s run a basic status command and review the output.
+First, let's run a basic status command and review the output.
 Run the following command to print out the status of all the components of Juju:

 .. code-block:: bash

    juju status

 Review the output for yourself.
 You should see some summary information, a list of Apps and associated information, and another list of Units and their associated information.
-Don’t worry too much about what this all means for now.
-If you’re interested in learning more about this command and its output, see the `Juju Status command <https://juju.is/docs/juju/juju-status>`_.
+Don't worry too much about what this all means for now.
+If you're interested in learning more about this command and its output, see the `Juju Status command <https://juju.is/docs/juju/juju-status>`_.

-The main thing we’re interested in at this stage is the statuses of all the applications and units running through Juju.
+The main thing we're interested in at this stage is the statuses of all the applications and units running through Juju.
 We want all the statuses to eventually become ``active``, indicating that the bundle is ready.
 Run the following command to keep a watch on the components which are not active yet:

 .. code-block:: bash